leontoeides/exodb/README.md

 ### Zero-copy Deserialization

 Zero-copy deserialization “from the disk to the wire” is possible using the `rkyv`, `musli-zerocopy`, and `zerocopy` serializers, as long as the rest of layer pipeline isn't used.
-This means compression, encryption, and error correction must be disabled.
+This means compression, encryption, and error correction must be disabled for your setup to be truly zero-copy.

+### Warnings

+* If you change your `Cargo.toml` serialization features, you will lose access to any existing databases that used the previous serialization method.

 ## 2. Compression